-Climate change legislation has been proposed in the U.S. Congress; however, recent actions in the U.S. Senate and the outcome of the mid-term (November 2010) elections strongly indicate that climate change legislation is unlikely until 2013 or later.
+Climate change legislation has been proposed in the U.S. Congress; however, recent actions in the U.S. Congress indicate that climate change legislation is unlikely at this time.
 We continue to monitor the situation for new developments that could affect our business.